Tentacled Snake Care Sheet

 Having an aquarium heater in a sump rather than in the actual tentacled snake aquarium, reduces the risk of escape and injury..

 A water filter should be used, as well, because tentacled snakes defecate frequently and can foul water rapidly.
-Ideal filters are either submersible filters with an adjustable flow (low water agitation is best) or a sump-type filter with in-tank overflow bulkheads.
+Ideal filters are either submersible filters with an adjustable flow (low water agitation is best) or a sump-type filter with in-tank overflow bulkheads, like the Tetra whisper Internal Power Filter.
 I prefer sumps because they can contain the aquarium heater, keeping it away from the snakes (otherwise, they could accidentally burn themselves if they anchor themselves to the heater).
 Having the heater in a sump also eliminates the need for wiring to enter the snakes’ tank, which cuts down the possibility of escape.
 Regular water changes are a must, regardless of which filtration method used.

-A submersible aquarium heater can be used to maintain a year-round water temperature between 77 and 82 degrees, though caution must be exercised (see above section).
+A submersible aquarium heater (such as Aqueon Submersible Aquarium Heater) can be used to maintain a year-round water temperature between 77 and 82 degrees, though caution must be exercised (see above section).
 Lighting can be simple ambient light or fluorescent tubes above the aquarium.
 Heat lamps are unnecessary if an aquarium heater is used in the water.

 Tentacled Snake Substrate

-Tentacled snakes can be kept without substrate at all to facilitate cleaning, or they can be kept on aquarium gravel or sand.
+Tentacled snakes can be kept without substrate at all to facilitate cleaning, or they can be kept on reptile gravel or sand like Exo Terra Small River Pebbles and Exo Terra Riverbed Sand.
 Substrates to avoid would be bright, unnaturally colored gravels or sands, aragonite/lime/coral-based substrates, or crushed glass substrate that is occasionally sold for use with tropical fish.
 Substrate ingestion is rarely, if ever, an issue with tentacled snakes.

 Tentacled Snake Food